Arthropoda

 - Over 1,000,000,134,000 species identified, found world-wide

-- Non aquatic species include insects
+- Non aquatic species include Insects, Spiders, Scorpions

 - Thought to have originated from Annelids